 The term “exercise” however, is quite nebulous by default.
 The range of intensities alone leave it confusing to know what’s best, and that’s before we even bring ‘sport’, or ‘competition’ into the options.

-And I don’t just mean a walk around town, or a city break either.
-It’s generating more and more attention recently, that studies are also showing a great benefit to our mental health by simply getting out into green, open spaces.
+And I don’t just mean a walk around town, or a city break.
+It has generated more and more attention in recent years, that studies are also showing a great benefit to our mental health by simply getting out into green, open spaces.
 Parks, woods, AONB (areas of outstanding natural beauty), ANYWHERE, either man-made or wild that contains trees, plants and wildlife.

 Green is a really important colour it would seem, to the balance of chemicals in our brain.
 This might be due to our instinctive distrust of an environment devoid of it, as historically this would have meant an environment without sufficient vegetation, which would have been considered unsafe.
 Possibly.
-Whatever the case, it would appear that having a ‘natural’, or green environment can calm our anxieties.
+Whatever the case, it would appear that being in a ‘natural’, or ‘green’ environment can calm our anxieties.

 So, this is why I am a big fan of training our fitness in-and-amongst the great outdoors.
 All of the benefits of exercise, doubled up with the benefits of being out in nature.
 For my money, trail-running is the perfect blend.

-Most of the training I do with clients focuses mainly around the higher intensity workouts, or strength and conditioning; simply because that’s where my expertise are most useful/valuable.
-However, my personal favourite training sessions are the longer, lower intensity trail runs up in the hills.
+Most of the training I do with clients focus mainly around higher intensity workouts, or strength and conditioning; simply because that’s where my expertise are most useful/valuable.
+However, my personal favourite training sessions are the longer, lower intensity trail runs up in the hills, usually on my own.
 It takes a fair amount of training before a hilly run can be considered a low intensity session, but it’s well worth the effort when you get there.

-Running produces endorphins, just the same as any other physical activity does, but moving this activity into the wild, and *extreme corn alert!* ‘connecting with nature’ really helps us switch off, go offline and then reboot.
+Running produces endorphins the same as any other physical activity does, but moving this activity into the wild, and *corn alert* ‘connecting with nature’ really helps us switch off, go offline and reboot.
 I believe our brains cry out for this, particularly in this stressful modern world.